 “There’s no point of asking questions without mentioning the Donald!
 What is the DFM’s view on the latest sign off on the trade tariffs imposed and is there any fall out expected in the emerging market funds or the US equity funds.”

 “We do not think it is as bad as it first seemed in that there are exemptions particularly for Mexico and Canada.
 It is clearly targeting China.
-If we were to see escalation of a trade war, it would not help anyone.
+If we were to see an escalation of a trade war, it would not help anyone.
 In the US there are many more jobs that use steel in manufacturing than jobs in steel productions so even in the US it will not be helpful.
 It plays into Trump’s trade rhetoric agenda and may play well with the protectionist lobby.
-The timing was interesting in that his announcement came in the build up to a Pennsylvanian congressional district election.
-He won the district in the presidential election with a double digit margin but the Democrats managed to win it despite the Tariffs (Pennsylvania is a steel producing state).
+The timing was interesting in that his announcement came in the build-up to a Pennsylvanian congressional district election.
+He won the district in the presidential election with a double-digit margin but the Democrats managed to win it despite the Tariffs (Pennsylvania is a steel producing state).
 As far as market impact is concerned, fears of a trade war will make all equity markets a little more nervous but I think that what has been done so far will not have that much impact.
-Trumps talk of further measures on intellectual property against China may stir up more reaction, if he moves on this.
+Trump’s talk about further measures on the intellectual property against China may stir up more reaction if he moves on this.
 We will have to monitor the Twitter stream to see what comes next!
-In the end Trump need to remember that the Chinese are a big holder of US Treasuries and have in effect funded US economic growth for some years.
+In the end, Trump needs to remember that the Chinese are a big holder of US Treasuries and have in effect funded US economic growth for some years.
 There has been a “virtuous” circle of the US consumer buying Chinese made products and the Chinese recycling the surplus into buying US Treasuries indirectly funding the US consumer.”

 “Last but not least Lazard Global Listed Infrastructure seems to have had a terrible last 3 months dropping over nearly 7%.
 The fund has large exposure to Italy, US and the UK and I was wondering why you believe the fund has dropped so much and what we might do with the fund into the future?”

 “The point you raise about infrastructure is fair given the uptick in volatility and the recent drawdown.
-On the whole we believe that infrastructure is a key asset class that will suffer with increased interest rates because levels of debt are high for big infrastructure projects.
-However we believe that in recent weeks there has been large amounts of indiscriminate selling.
+On the whole, we believe that infrastructure is a key asset class that will suffer from increased interest rates because levels of debt are high for big infrastructure projects.
+However, we believe that in recent weeks there have been large amounts of indiscriminate selling.
 You are right Lazard does have high exposure to Europe but Europe remains far behind the US in terms of QE and also the interest rate cycle.
 This means that not only should European equities continue to benefit from the additional liquidity, infrastructure projects will continue to be financed by ultra-low interest rates.
-In the Adventurous portfolio we took advantage of some of the European equity weakness and swapped some of our infrastructure exposure for a European small / mid cap holding that had also experienced some weakness in February.”
+In the Adventurous portfolio, we took advantage of some of the European equity weakness and swapped some of our infrastructure exposure for a European small/mid cap holding that had also experienced some weakness in February.”